-Our common stock may trade below its NAV per share, which limits our ability to raise additional equity capital.
+$Our\ common\ stock\ may\ trade\ below\ its\ NAV\ per\ share,\ which\ limits\ our\ ability\ to\ raise\ additional\ equity\ capital.$

-If our common stock is trading below its NAV per share, we will generally not be able to issue additional shares of our common stock at its market price without first obtaining the approval for such issuance from our stockholders and our independent directors.
+If our common stock is trading below its NAV per share, we will generally not be able to issue additional shares of our common stock at its market price without first obtaining the approval for such issuance from our independent directors.
 If our common stock trades below NAV, the higher cost of equity capital may result in it being unattractive to raise new equity, which may limit our ability to grow.
 The risk of trading below NAV is separate and distinct from the risk that our NAV per share may decline.
 We cannot predict whether shares of our common stock will trade above, at or below our NAV.